Value Investing, Strategy & Screening Guide + eBook/pdf

 Lower Transaction Costs

-Many people forget that when adopting a long-term value investing strategy, you lower your costs or “leakage.”
-For example, a speculative day trader will be buying and selling stocks daily, if your broker charges you $5 per trade, and you buy and sell three times per day, you may incur transactional costs of $6,000 per year.
-If you are a value investor with ten stock holdings and you buy and sell half of your holdings once per year, you will only have transactional costs of $50.
+For example, a speculative day trader will buy and sell stocks daily; if your broker charges you $5 per trade and you buy and sell thrice daily, you may incur transactional costs of $6,000 per year.
+If you are a value investor with ten stock holdings and buy and sell half of your holdings once per year, you will only have transactional costs of $50.
 This means you would have $5,950 more to invest.

 There are some serious risks to value investment.
 Value strategies can limit your moneymaking capacity and increase some risks.
-Plus, some value investors can get overconfident and miss both opportunities and dangers in the market.
+Plus, some value investors can get overconfident and miss opportunities and dangers in the market.

 Buffett refused to buy Amazon until 2019 because it did not meet his value criteria.
 By failing to buy Amazon before 2019, Berkshire Hathaway missed out on vast amounts of share value.
 Amazon’s market cap grew from $13.57 billion in April 2006 to $884.52 billion in September 2019, Macrotrends estimates.